dustinw1980/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration.md

   <tr>
    <td colname="col1"> 2 </td>
    <td colname="col2"> User name </td>
    <td colname="col3"> The DFA API username to use with this integration.
 To enable a user for API login, check the API attribute in the DFA interface.
 After you enable API login, a password field appears to provide a password for the user.
-This password is entered along with the username into the wizard to authenticate. </td>
+This password is entered along with the username into the wizard to authenticate. <a href='https://helpx.adobe.com/analytics/kb/linking-dcm-account-to-adobe-data-connectors.html'>How to setup your user name in DFA</a></td>
   </tr>
   <tr>
    <td colname="col1"> 2 </td>